jayallen/mt-plugin-configassistant/README.md

 **Example Radio Image**

-The `radio-image` type supports a special syntax for the `values` attribute.
+The `radio-image` type supports a special syntax for the `values` attribute which allows you to associate an image with each choice:

-The list of radio button is a comma-limitted list of image/value pairs (delimitted by a colon).
-Got that?
-The images you reference are all relative to Movable Type's mt-static directory.
-Confused?
-I think a sample will make it perfectly clear:
+    values: "IMGRELPATH":"LABEL", "IMGRELPATH2":"LABEL2"

+In the above, each `IMGRELPATH` represents the path to an image relative to Movable Type's mt-static directory and each `LABEL` is the accompanying label for the option.
+The path and label are separated by a colon and each combined value is separated by a comma.

+For example, `radio-images` defining a homepage layout for a plugin `Foo` might look like this:

       homepage_layout:
         type: radio-image
         label: 'Homepage Layout'
         hint: 'The layout for the homepage of your blog.'
         tag: 'HomepageLayout'
-        values: >
-          "plugins/Foo/layout-1.png":"Layout 1","plugins/Foo/layout-2.png":"Layout 2"
+        values: "plugins/Foo/layout-1.png":"Layout 1","plugins/Foo/layout-2.png":"Layout 2"

+The above will present the user with two radio buttons labelled Layout 1 and Layout 2 accompanied by a representative image demonstrating each option.

+_FIXME: Insert screenshot_

 #### Defining Custom Field Types ####